 Prerequisite: instructor's permission.
 Offered jointly with REL 216 and covering the same topics, but with some separate assignments, session and expectations for advanced discussion and research.
 Students cannot receive credit for both REL 216 and REL 316.
 (REL)

-REL 322 Readings in Spirituality in the Christian Tradition (4)
+REL 325 History of Spirituality in the Christian Tradition (4)